avocardio/GPT-agents/README.md

 - 🫂 Multiple agents: Choose from a variety of agents with different personalities and roles
 - ✏️ Agent management: Easily create and manage multiple agents
 - 🗣️ Conversation option: Use the Whisper API to transcribe speech-to-text for a more seamless 1-1 communication experience

+There are two options: __chat__ mode and __task__ mode.
+In chat mode, you can converse with the agent, and in task mode, you can let all agents work together to complete a task.

 ____________________________________________________